Shirley Bejarano, Director of Education and Prevention Department at the AIDS Center of Queens County (ACQC), New York (Vice-president)

 Tyler, S., Corvin, J., McNab, P., Fishleder, S., Blunt, H. and VandeWeerd, C., 2014.
 “You Can’t Get a Side of Willpower”: Nutritional Supports and Barriers in The Villages, Florida.
 Journal of nutrition in gerontology and geriatrics, 33(2), pp.108-125.

-Dr. David Fazzino, Bloomsburg University of Pennsylvania, Department of Anthropology, Pennsylvania
+Former President, Dr. David Fazzino, Bloomsburg University of Pennsylvania, Department of Anthropology, Pennsylvania

 David is a cultural anthropologist trained in law, sustainable agriculture, conservation, and complementary and alternative medicine.
 He has practical experience in soil science, agroecology, and backcountry trail systems and management, community sustainability, and food systems and security.
 He examines law and policy around property issues with emphasis on food systems including intellectual property rights, farmers’ rights versus breeders’ rights, genetically modified organisms, and historic preservation.
 His geographical areas of expertise include Federated States of Micronesia and North America.
 He is an Assistant Professor of Anthropology at Bloomsburg University of Pennsylvania.